HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 Try to reset the dualPanto device using the button on the back.
 For this see _How do I reset my dualPanto device._

 ### dualPanto handles not moving physically.
 Have you turned the device on?
-For this see https://github.com/HassoPlattnerInstituteHCI/unity-dualpanto-framework/blob/master/README.md#how-do-i-turn-my-dualpanto-device-on.
+For this see [How do I turn my dualPanto device on?](https://github.com/HassoPlattnerInstituteHCI/unity-dualpanto-framework/blob/master/README.md#how-do-i-turn-my-dualpanto-device-on).